 - Example: In the summer her mobile home heats up like an oven.

-Semi-detached houses
+Semi-detached house

-A semi-detached house (often abbreviated to semi) is a single family dwelling house built as one of a pair that share one common wall.
+A semi-detached house (often abbreviated to semi) is a single-family dwelling house built as one of a pair that share one common wall.
 Often, each house’s layout is a mirror image of the other.

 A skyscraper is a continuously habitable high-rise building that has over 40 floors and is taller than approximately 150 m.

-- Example: From the top of the skyscraper the cars below us looked like insects.
+- Example: From the top of the skyscraper, the cars below us looked like insects.

 Split-level